Patrick Richard

-Patrick Richard (born January 25, 1990) is an American-born naturalised Romanian professional basketball player for Cluj of the Romanian Liga Națională.
+Patrick Neal Richard II (born January 25, 1990) is an American-born naturalised Romanian professional basketball player for U-BT Cluj-Napoca of the Romanian Liga Națională.
 He played collegiately with the McNeese State Cowboys for four seasons before playing professionally in Australia, the Netherlands, Germany, France, Israel, Spain and New Zealand.

 College career

 Richard played four years for the McNeese State Cowboys.
 In his senior year, Richard was named the Southland Conference Player of the Year after averaging 17.9 points and 6.4 rebounds per contest.
 He led the Cowboys to a second consecutive conference tournament final appearance and a national postseason tournament for the second straight year.
 He completed his career with 1,625 points – 12th best on the McNeese all-time career scoring list.
 He became just the seventh Cowboy basketball player in school history to earn an all-American honor after he was named an Associated Press All-American honorable mention.
 He was also named the Louisiana Player of the Year.